 The fury swelled in her chest.
-With gritted teeth, she stepped toward him and imagined a different weapon. it was a staff – long and solid as if made from cherry wood.
-She swung it at him, but he dodged.
-She swung again, wildly and to her surprise, he had created from the sand, a staff just the same- identical to the one she held.
+With clenched teeth, she stepped forward and imagined a different weapon.
+It was a staff – long and solid, made from cherry wood.
+She lunged at Adamu, but he dodged.
+Again, Lilith swung her arms wildly, but to her surprise, Adamu had also created a staff from the sand- identical to the one she held.

 “The staff as a weapon.”
 His voice was arrogant.
 “Another invention of my own.”

 She suddenly understood his observable theory.
 As she desired to use the sand to create an original weapon she was at lost.
-She swung again, and he blocked her overhead attack.
-Then he countered, spinning to the left, extending his arm as his staff found an incredible speed and momentum from his turn stopping only after it collided in the small of her back.
-The strike snatched all strength.
-Her legs buckled, and she fell to a knee.
+She swung again, but Adamu blocked her overhead attack.
+Then he countered, spinning to the left, extending his arm as his staff picked up incredible speed and momentum, stopping only after it lodged in the small of her back.
+The strike snatched all Lilith’s strength.
+Her legs buckled, and she dropped to one knee.

 He circled around her, the staff dragging in the sand.
 “I know that Agaliarept has spoken to you.
 I know what he has revealed to you.
 The city.
 The buildings.
 It is not good.
 That world was destroyed and this one will meet the same fate if we build cities and populate them with our progeny.”

-He stood still, noticing the barrier between them that she created.
-He stepped closer.
+He stepped closer to the barrier.
 The wall had a forceful repelling energy.
 He saw the vapor grow darker.
-He reached out the staff, to place it against the vapor but as it penetrated it dissolved, reverting to sand.
+He reached out with the staff, to place it against the vapor but as it penetrated it dissolved, reverting to sand.